nimbus8/repss/README.md

   should they find it useful, interesting, or worthy of a book deal, they might consider emailing me, or *sending me money* if they'd like to see this project completed much sooner than it would otherwise.
-I cherish the value of your input; and I should hope that said input, and perhaps a few words of encouragement, might just help me forget about the more uninteresting things in my life like room and board, so that I devote my the bulk of my effort and concentration to domain specific implementations with (obviously) very little general appeal, such as this.
+I cherish the value of your input; and I should hope that said input, and perhaps a few words of encouragement, might just help me forget about the more uninteresting things in my life like room and board, so that I devote the bulk of my effort and concentration to domain specific implementations with (obviously) very little general appeal, such as this one.

   1)